 Paying your taxes with a credit card can help you earn rewards and get more time to pay off a high tax bill.
-But beware of fees associated with paying Uncle Sam this way, and watch out for high credit card APRs if you can’t erase your balance in a timely manner.
+But beware of fees and watch out for high credit card APRs if you can’t erase your balance in a timely manner.

 While a credit card can be a convenient way to cover the bill, make sure you understand all the ways it will cost you.

 Tax laws forbid Uncle Sam from directly accepting credit cards, so the federal government farms out that option to three third-party services: PayUSAtax, Pay1040 and ACI Payments Inc. All charge convenience fees.
 The convenience fee for paying 2020 taxes with credit cards ranges from 1.96% to 1.99% of the payment, depending on the third-party service used.

 You can also pay by credit card if you use tax preparation software that has e-file and e-pay built in, such as TurboTax, though there would still be a convenience fee charged by the payment processor.
 You can also pay by digital wallet: regular debit or credit card fees would apply.

 Let’s look at a hypothetical $4,000 tax bill and what it would cost to pay by credit card.

 See related: Best credit cards to pay your taxes

 What does it cost to pay your taxes with a credit card?